Riley Greene Player Props: Tigers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks 23rd in the league with a collective 8.4 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings compiled by the Rangers pitching staff ranks 24th in the league.

-- The Rangers' 3.72 team ERA ranks fifth across all league pitching staffs.
+- The Rangers' 3.65 team ERA ranks third among all league pitching staffs.

-- Rangers pitchers combine to give up the second-fewest home runs in baseball (50 total, one per game).
+- Rangers pitchers combine to allow the second-fewest home runs in baseball (50 total, 0.9 per game).

-- The right-hander last pitched on Tuesday against the Pittsburgh Pirates, when he went nine innings, allowing one earned run while giving up six hits.
+- In his most recent appearance on Wednesday, the left-hander went seven innings against the Pittsburgh Pirates, allowing two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.